Why Hotel Bars Are the Hidden Gems of Modern Hospitality

 Essential Gear and Clothing

 Safety is the top priority when rafting.
 Outfitters usually provide life jackets, helmets, and paddles, but you’ll want to wear clothing that dries quickly and fits snugly.
 Avoid cotton, as it stays wet and can make you cold.
 Water shoes or secure sandals are ideal, and depending on the season, you may need a wetsuit or splash jacket.
+For extra comfort after your rafting adventure, check out this website for durable and easygoing flip flops perfect for relaxing by the water.

 Safety Tips Before You Go